MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 - **Process ID**: The ID number for the process that opened the connection.
 - **Bytes sent**: The number of bytes sent from the device to the destination.
 - **Bytes received**: The number of bytes received by the device from the destination.
-- **Channel**: The channel to which the connection was tunneled; can be M365, Private Access, or Internet Access.
+- **Channel**: The channel to which the connection was tunneled; can be Microsoft 365, Private Access, or Internet Access.
 - **Flow ID**: The internal ID number for the connection.
 - **Rule ID**: The identifer for the forwarding profile rule used to determine the actions for this connection.
-- **Action**: The action that was taken for this connection; posible actions are:
+- **Action**: The action that was taken for this connection; possible actions are:
     - **Tunnel**: The connection is tunneled by the client to the Global Secure Access service in the cloud.
     - **Bypass**: The connection goes directly to the destination through the device's network with no intervention by the client.
-    - **Block**: The connection is blocked by the client.
-This is only possible in Hardening mode.
+    - **Block**: The connection is blocked by the client (only possible in Hardening mode).
-- **Hardening**: Indicates whether hardening was applied to this connection; can be Yes or No. Hardening applies when the Global Secure Access service is not reachable from the device.
+- **Hardening**: Indicates whether hardening was applied to this connection; can be Yes or No. Hardening applies when the Global Secure Access service isn't reachable from the device.

 ## Advanced log collection tab
 The advanced log collection tab allows for the collection of verbose logs of the client, the operating systems, and the network traffic during a specific period.
 The logs are archived to a ZIP file that can be sent to the administrator or Microsoft Support for investigation.